 This article will focus on direct government intervention as it might influence the decisions that Company A would make in marketing a new tobacco product, and that Companies B and C would make in marketing new products intended to help consumers stop using tobacco products or otherwise reduce smoking-related risks.
 The hidden hand of the marketplace will influence these three producers in exactly the same way.
 Likewise, the same liability rules will apply generally to them.
 Direct government regulation, however, tends to be more product-specific, and places different burdens on manufacturers and sellers of different products.
 It also tends to be more detailed and hence more intrusive than indirect efforts to influence the conduct of manufacturers.

 53 Food & Drug L.J.
 11-42 (Supp.
 1998)

 Scholarly Commons Citation

 Page, Joseph A., "Federal Regulation of Tobacco Products and Products That Treat Tobacco Dependence: Are the Playing Fields Level?"
 (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1138.
+1138.